ekoteq/replybot/README.md

 2. Download a copy of this repository and save it somewhere.

+3. Modify the .env and config.json files with relevant secrets and settings.

+4. Right-click either the `start.pyw` or `core.py` files and open it with Python.

-3. Open a command prompt and run the following commands:
+5. Open a command prompt and run the following commands:
 	1. `cd <path to bot folder>`

 	2. OPTIONAL: